Department for International Development: DFID research

-DFID was the largest bilateral donor of development-focused research.
+The DFID was the largest bilateral donor of development-focused research.
 New science, technologies and ideas were crucial for the achievement of the Millennium Development Goals, but global research investments were insufficient to match needs and do not focus on the priorities of the poor.
 Many technological and policy innovations required an international scale of research effort.
-For example, DFID was a major donor to the International LUBILOSA Programme: which developed a biological pesticide for locust control in support of small-holder farmers in the Sahel.
+For example, the DFID was a major donor to the International LUBILOSA programme, which developed a biological pesticide for locust control in support of small-holder farmers in the Sahel.

 DFID Research commissioned research to help fill this gap, aiming to ensure tangible outcomes on the livelihoods of the poor worldwide.
 They also sought to influence the international and UK research agendas, putting poverty reduction and the needs of the poor at the forefront of global research efforts.

 DFID Research managed long-term research initiatives that cut across individual countries or regions, and only funded activities if there was clear opportunities and mechanisms for the research to have a significant impact on poverty.

-Research was funded through a range of mechanisms, including Research Programme Consortia (RPCs), jointly with other funders of development research, with UK Research Councils and with multilateral agencies (such as the World Bank, Food and Agriculture Organisation, World Health Organisation).
+Research was funded through a range of mechanisms, including Research Programme Consortia, jointly with other funders of development research, with UK Research Councils and with multilateral agencies (such as the World Bank, Food and Agriculture Organisation, World Health Organisation).
 Information on both DFID current research programmes and completed research can be found on the (R4D) portal Research4Development.
 From November 2012 all new DFID-funded research was subjected to its DFID Research Open and Enhanced Access Policy.
-International Development Secretary Andrew Mitchell declared that this will ensure "that these findings get into the hands of those inh the developing world who stand to gain most from putting them into practical use".
+International Development Secretary Andrew Mitchell declared that this will ensure "that these findings get into the hands of those in the developing world who stand to gain most from putting them into practical use".

-DFID launched its first Research Strategy in April 2008.
-This emphasised DFID's commitment to funding high quality research that aims to find solutions and ways of reducing global poverty.
+The DFID launched its first Research Strategy in April 2008.
+This emphasised the DFID's commitment to funding high quality research that aims to find solutions and ways of reducing global poverty.
 The new strategy identified six priorities: